 This plant from the Cycad family has rough, blue-green fronds, and female plants produce a large, ruffly, brownish cone filled with seed annually.
 Therefore, you must have both male and female plants nearby for successful pollination.

 The plant has a thick, stubby, rough brown trunk.
-It makes an excellent indoor container or potted plant in cold climates, or it can grow outdoors as a shrub or specimen plant year-round in USDA hardiness zones 8-11.
+It makes an excellent indoor container or potted plant in cold climates, or it can grow outdoors as a shrub or specimen plant year-round in landscaping in USDA hardiness zones 8-11.

 Quick Reference Sago Palm Toxicity Q&A